Shammurai/gamedev-fa2025-final-fa25-Canned-Crab/README.md

-# Bottega - Apprentice's Journey
+# Bottega
 **Team Canned Crab | GameDev - Fall 2025**

 Play as an artist's apprentice in Renaissance Italy who has been delegated to handling menial household chores.
 Complete your tasks quickly and efficiently to prove to your master that you can take on higher-level artistic work and eventually complete your apprenticeship.

 ## Authors
-* Herbert Steet (Communication Arts) - hsteet@vcu.edu
+* Herbert Steet (Communication Arts) - steeth@vcu.edu
-* Alexia Slate (Communication Arts) - aslate@vcu.edu
+* Alexia Slate (Communication Arts) - slateat@vcu.edu
-* Tyler Ricks (Computer Science) - tricks@vcu.edu
+* Tyler Ricks (Computer Science) - rickstd@vcu.edu
-* Jacob Stephens (Computer Science) - jstephens@vcu.edu
+* Jacob Stephens (Computer Science) - stephensj@vcu.edu

 ## Game Description

 Bottega (Italian for "workshop" or "studio") is a fast-paced task management game set in a Renaissance artist's workshop.
-You are an aspiring artist who must first prove yourself worthy by completing various household and workshop chores with speed and precision.
-Each day brings new challenges, and your performance determines whether you'll advance to more prestigious duties or remain stuck doing grunt work.
+You are an apprentice to this artist.
+Despite your aspirations, the artist only has you doing menial tasks like cleaning the workshop or providing supplies to other artists.

+It seems the only thing to do is to keep working.
+Maybe, the respect you earn will lead you places...

 ### Unique Gameplay Features

-**Fast-Paced Minigame Collection:** Experience a variety of quick, engaging minigames that simulate real apprentice tasks, from organizing supplies to preparing artistic materials.

-**Dynamic Progression System:** Your performance directly impacts your career trajectory.
-Complete tasks efficiently to unlock more advanced responsibilities and move closer to becoming a true artist.
+**Fast-Paced Minigame Management:** To keep the workshop clean, tasks are constantly given to you.
+You might find the right brush for one of the artist, collect some paints, scrub some walls, and more.
+However, the better you do in a given day, the more you will get to do apprenticeship-related tasks.

 **Spur-of-the-Moment Decision Making:** React quickly to changing priorities and unexpected demands from your master.
 Time management is crucial.

-**Authentic Renaissance Setting:** Immerse yourself in the world of Renaissance art through a unique 2D ink sketch visual style that brings the era to life.

-### What Makes This Game Different?

-Unlike traditional time management games, Bottega ties your day-to-day performance directly to long-term career progression.
-Your apprenticeship can be terminated for poor performance, or you can rise through the ranks to complete your training and become a master artist yourself.
-The game combines the urgency of mini-game collections with meaningful progression stakes.
+**Dynamic Progression System:** Your performance day to day determines the sets of tasks that you  are given the next day.
+If you keep up with all the artist's supply requests on day one, then on day two, you may be asked to prepare a canvas.
+The idea is that the more respect you earn from the artists, the more you will get involved in their work.

 ### Goal

-Your ultimate goal is to complete your apprenticeship by achieving an advanced win on the highest difficulty of Stage 3 (Painting).
-Along the way, you must avoid being fired by preventing two consecutive failed days.
-Prove your worth, climb the ladder from menial tasks to actual artistic work, and earn your place as a Renaissance artist.
+Further your apprenticeship and actually work on paintings.

 ## Game Loop